New Research Shows How Grocery Shopping Behavior Has Changed

 2. Demographics reveal important differences in grocery shopping behavior

-In this year’s survey, we included additional demographic breakdowns to the data collection.
+In this year’s survey, we included additional demographic breakdowns in the data collection.
 We broke down responses according to age groups and looked at grocery shopping behavior based on respondents’ ethnic backgrounds.

 How can you appeal to your shopper demographics?
 Find out by downloading our survey report.